denten-books/plain-text/1-device.md

 *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary device.
 It begins again with a problem of "understanding" and "not understanding."
-"To understand language," Wittgenstein writes, means "to take in symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
+"To understand a language," Wittgenstein writes, means "to take in a symbolism as a whole" [@wittgenstein_philosophical_1974, 5].
 A word is always a part of a larger system.
 Similarly, a pass in football (soccer) also only makes sense as part of the game.
 It is meaningless in isolation.
 From the start of his argument, Wittgenstein envisions "understanding" as a type of trans-mediation.
-In comparing the understanding of language propositions to music, he writes: "for explanation I can only translate the musical picture into a picture in another medium and let one picture throw light on the other" [@wittgenstein_philosophical_1974, 5 & 41].
+In comparing the understanding of language propositions to music, he writes: "For explanation I can only translate the musical picture into a picture in another medium and let the one picture throw light on the other" [@wittgenstein_philosophical_1974, 41].
 And elsewhere: "How curious: we should like to explain the understanding of a gesture as a *translation* into words, and the understanding of words as a translation into gestures [emphasis mine]."[@wittgenstein_philosophical_1974, 42] In conclusion, he again